 TEST: Ova and Parasites Microscopic Examination Synonym: Amebiasis, Giardia, Parasitic identification, worm identification Laboratory/Phone: Microbiology 443-681-3952 or 443-681-4570 Turnaround Time: 5 business days [Note time is from specimen receipt in the Laboratory] Specimen Required: Feces: Minimum of three (3) specimens collected over a 7-10 day period.
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Please refer to the directions available with stool collection kit.
 There is no maximum limit on the amount of stool collected.
 Specimen Volume (Minimum): Please refer to the directions available with stool collection kit.
 As a minimum amount, collect several grams (or teaspoon amounts).
-Collect: Please refer to the directions available with stool collection kit.
+Collect: Please refer to the directions available with the Para-Pak ULTRA EcoFix stool collection kit.
 Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured, or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Send the specimen to the laboratory as soon as possible at room temperature.
+Transport Conditions: Per FDA Para-Pak ULTRA EcoFix Collection Kit packet insert: Store and transport at room/ambient temperature (2-30°C).
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
 Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Genus and species Reference Range: No Ova or Parasites found Additional Information: Collect all fecal specimens prior to the administration of antibiotics or anti-diarrheal agents.
 Avoid contamination with urine or water from the toilet.
 Purpose of Test: Diagnosis of intestinal parasite Method: Microscopic: Wet mount and permanent stain using Eco-fix and Eco-stain.
-Interfering Substances: Avoid the use of mineral oil, bismuth and barium prior to fecal collection since all of these substances may interfere with detection or identification of intestinal parasites.
-Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Interfering Substances: Avoid the use of mineral oil, bismuth and barium prior to fecal collection since all of these - substances may interfere with detection or identification of intestinal parasites.
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory - 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A